-Figure 14 - MentorPal Students & Navy CPO
+Figure 14 – MentorPal: Students & Navy CPO

-ICT proposed to the Office of Naval Research that most of these problems could be ameliorated by using their conversational VH technology and providing compelling, engaging and validating mentoring which could be delivered by locally hosted programs or web-delivered client/server service.
-It was proposed as being able to provide conversation-like mentoring to any student in any locality, in a non-threatening way, and by mentors who have been vetted as being “on-message” and personally engaging and insightful.
-The program has been funded and initial mentor videotaping and interface design has produced a working prototype.
+ICT proposed to the Office of Naval Research that most of these problems could be ameliorated by using their conversational VH technology and providing compelling, engaging, and validating mentoring which could be delivered by locally hosted programs or web-delivered client/server service.
+It was proposed as being able to provide conversation-like mentoring to student in any locality or of any socio-economic status, in a non-threatening way, and by mentors who have been vetted as being “on-message” and personally engaging and insightful.
+The program has been funded and initial mentor videotaping of mentors and a computer/human interface design has produced a working prototype.
 Various versions of this prototype, running on a Microsoft Surface tablet computer, have been assessed by a small number of pre-college students.
 Input from the students affirmed both the need for the mentorships and the openness to the on-line mentor .